24 Oct 5 and Its Open Source

 In other words, when they release the operating system, it can be changed and fixed in a minor manner, but only if they’re feeling good about it.
 Because of this ignoring of their opportunity to build a tool that others would like to have, it’s no wonder that many of the robotics products today are from large corporations with mediocre engineering capability, rather than from the private company of individuals that created the tools in first place.

 Starting with RPA: Though the industry is currently dominated by large corporations, RPA was born in 1996 by a team of members combined from two other companies.
-In that time, this team has received significant participation from the low tech robotics industry to add heavy investment into the development process.
-But even the investment has been beneficial, with most of the work having been completed in just 2 years.
+In that time, this team has received significant participation from the low-tech robotics industry to add heavy investment into the development process.
+But even the investment has been beneficial, with most of the work having been completed in just two years.

-After 10 years of development, the views of the RPA team are virtually at odds with anything else’s considering the rates of progress that have been achieved.
+After ten years of development, the views of the RPA team are virtually at odds with anything else’s, considering the rates of progress that have been achieved.
 They have experienced quickly improving business and are doing their best to make it known that this standardized framework will indeed open up the door for further innovation into their products.

 RPA is a great example of the problems we face when people attempt to standardize what is simply an engraved wheel with no ends in sight.
 It’s time for those who claim that “it’s a new world” to acknowledge that the global business environment is too dynamic and complex in which they need to act before things get completely out of control.
 Businesses are already facing “sandwich” integration and collaboration problems, think of Privacy and identity. or Collaboration as another example.

 Physical properties are still acting as barriers right now.
 These physical properties need to be real, functional, and be in control of their own integrity by their own means.
 If we go to the end of the paragraph trying to justify the solutions available to us, chances are we will find numerous cases where the solution may appear far easier than it actually is.